 Successful retrospectives are respected as meaningful “ceremonies” (another agile term) and thus should follow basic rules.

-Be brief.
 Carve out 30 minutes to get everyone around a table (or on a group phone or video call).
 Your team can be two or 20 people, but true agile teams have fewer members.
 I have found that keeping a time limit is most effective because it focuses everyone to think clearly and you avoid excessive navel gazing that can descend into the analysis paralysis.
 The purpose of a retrospective is not to relive the entire collaboration moment by moment.
 The purpose is to capture specific things you learned together.
 (A side perk I’ve discovered is when people know they need to invest just 30 minutes, they are more likely to show up and be on time.)

-Be clear.
 Share your screen to show everyone a document that is split into three sections:

 - What went well.

 - What could we do better next time.
 Be mindful of the clock: Don’t get stuck on what was so great or what was so terrible.